zio/zio/docs/overview/basic_concurrency.md

 ## Next Steps

-If you are comfortable with basic concurrency, the next step is to learn about [testing effects](testing_effects.md).
+If you are comfortable with basic concurrency, the next step is to learn about [running effects](running_effects.md).